bbauska/peoples-guide-2025/readme.md

-What follows are some of the most dangerous proposals that make up Project 2025, specifically those that could be implemented through federal agencies and a farright executive branch.
+What follows are some of the most dangerous proposals that make up Project 2025, specifically those that could be implemented through federal agencies and a far-right executive branch.

 The majority of Americans share the same values and priorities, but Project 2025 wants to push an extreme, out-of-touch agenda on all of